GoogleCloudPlatform/spanner-migration-tool/sources/dynamodb/README.md

 ### Source profile (`-source-profile`)

-HarbourBridge accepts the following options for --source-profile for DynamoDB, specified as "key1=value1,key2=value,..." pairs:
+HarbourBridge accepts the following additional params for --source-profile for DynamoDB:

-`-schema-sample-size` Due to the schemaless nature of DynamoDB, the tool infers the schema based on a certain amount of sampled data, by default, 100000 rows.
+`schema-sample-size` Due to the schemaless nature of DynamoDB, the tool infers the schema based on a certain amount of sampled data, by default, 100000 rows.
 If a table has more rows than the default value, we only use 100000 rows for estimating the schema.
 This flag lets you specify the number of rows to use for